irgiob/tetris-ai-9000/README.md

 - [x] add feature to convert the image data of the game-state to a format readable by the program
 - [x] add feature to allow the program to know what piece(s) are coming next
 - [x] build basic genetic algorithm
+- [x] test genetic algorithm
 - [ ] edit algorithm with proper heuristics, fitness function, proper inputs and outputs
 - [ ] train genetic algorithm
 - [ ] crush all opponents in Tetris

 This was just an idea for a fun project I could do to finally start learning about AI and machine learning.
-Hopefully it can also help you undestand it better if you're just starting out too.
+Hopefully it can also help you understand it better if you're just starting out too.